robertorcosta/azure-docs.pt-br/articles/virtual-machines/linux/download-vhd.md

 ---
-title: Baixar um VHD do Linux por meio do Azure | Microsoft Docs
+title: Baixar um VHD do Linux por meio do Azure
 description: Baixe um VHD do Linux usando a CLI do Azure e o portal do Azure.
 services: virtual-machines-windows
 documentationcenter: ''